PhiloCoffee/PhiloCoffee.github.io/tech/2024/0505_PhiloTech_AGI/AGI.md

-# PhiloTech Salon: The History and Future of Artificial General Intelligence
+# PhiloTech Salon: The History and Future of Artificial General Intelligence(AGI)
 <!--注释: 这次是沙龙不是工作坊，两个性质不一样 -->
 - 2024.5.5

 - Author: Wan Yuxiang

-- Responsible Editor: Tong Wang
+- Editor: Tong Wang

 ## Overview
 Standing at the crossroads of the booming development of AI technology, we have witnessed both the successes and challenges in the past exploration of artificial intelligence.
-Embracing the acceleration of AI application, we look forward to the blueprint of AGI.
+Embracing the acceleration of AI applications, we look forward to the blueprint of AGI.

 In this regard, PhiloCoffee Club organized a technical salon themed ***"The History and Future of AGI"*** in the multi-function hall of the library.![Sharing](./AGI.assets/Sharing.jpg)